 An avid and versatile chamber musician, Hannah performs regularly with many ensembles, including the San Francisco Chamber Orchestra and the San Francisco Contemporary Music Players.
 She has been invited to play at festivals such as Other Minds and Switchboard Music in San Francisco, Trinity Alps Chamber Music Festival in northern California, and Music By The Sea in British Columbia.
 From 2006-2010 Hannah was cellist with the renowned Del Sol String Quartet, during which time the quartet performed more than 50 world premieres and recorded two highly acclaimed albums, Ring of Fire: Music from the Pacific Rim and First Life: String Quartets of Marc Blitzstein.

 Hannah's love of chamber music began early and acquired momentum when she was invited to join McGill University's prestigious Lloyd Carr-Harris String Quartet, with whom she performed in France and Italy, including at Casalmaggiore Music Festival.
 For her graduate work, she chose San Francisco Conservatory's Masters in Chamber Music, where she collaborated with artists such as Menahem Pressler, Jean-Michel Fonteneau, Ian Swensen, and Jodi Levitz.
-Hannah lives with her husband in San Francisco, where she enjoys cooking, gardening, hiking, and teaching private lessons to her wonderful cello students.
+Hannah lives with her partner and their two kids in San Francisco, where she enjoys cooking, gardening, hiking, and teaching private lessons to her wonderful cello students.